DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/awards.md

 # Awards Widget

-The awards widget outputs a table-based list of your awards as they are in your Dashboard.
+The awards widget outputs a table-based list of your awards as they are in your dashboard.

 **Widget ID**: `awards`